Used Kubota Tractor Inspection Guide: Don’t Buy Without This

 Exhaust Smoke Colors Diagram

-Milky or gray engine oil.
+🚨 Immediate Walk-Away — Engine: Milky or gray engine oil.
 Creamy residue under the oil cap.
 Sweet-smelling persistent white smoke.
-Coolant that’s oily or brown.
+Oily or brown coolant.
 Any of these indicate coolant-oil cross-contamination — head gasket failure, cracked head, or cracked block.
 Repair costs start at $2,000 and climb fast.
-No price justifies these findings on a used tractor purchase.
+No price justifies these findings.

 Series-Specific Engine Notes